researchcompendia/researchcompendia/README.md

 ## Acknowledgements

 Many thanks to Audrey Roy and Daniel Greenfeld for writing [Two Scoops of django: Best Practices for Django 1.5](https://django.2scoops.org/).
 Many thanks to everyone who has posted helpful information on using Heroku with Django.
 Any clumsiness in my project is my fault, not theirs.

+## Random stuff

+tyler is named after Rose Tyler, who was a companion of The Doctor.
+Django is named after a person too.